 We’re proud of our alumni and the health-conscious successes they achieve post-graduation.
 One of our recent graduates, Subah Jain, is utilizing her plant-based certification in Mastery of Raw Vegan Cuisine to help her career as a health educator.
 She’s teaching people from around the world via her videos and seminars to realize optimal health through food.

-Her new book, The Satvic Food Book is available in India and is a tool she’s using to promote the Satvic movement which, in part, is an approach to wellness utilizing plant-based, living foods.
-In addition to enticing recipes, the book contains knowledge about the meaning of Satvic food, meal plans and information about sprouting, making nut milks and setting up your kitchen to follow the lifestyle.
+Her new book, The Satvic Food Book is available in India, and it’s a tool she’s using to promote the Satvic movement which, in part, is an approach to wellness utilizing plant-based, living foods.
+In addition to enticing recipes, the book contains knowledge about the meaning of Satvic food, meal plans, information about sprouting, making nut milks, and setting up your kitchen to follow the lifestyle.